toddwschneider/nyc-subway-turnstile-data/README.md

 Hastily put together in March 2020, structured as a Rails app but the only functionality is to download files and load them into a Postgres table called `turnstile_observations`

-The repo does not currently suppor the MTA file formats for the time period 5/5/2010–10/11/2014
+The repo does not currently support the MTA file formats for the time period 5/5/2010–10/11/2014

 ## Initialize database